vogelito/glacierprotocol/_docs/withdrawal/ethereum.md

 2. Navigate to [ethgasstation.info](https://ethgasstation.info) and record the recommended gas price in Gwei on the same piece of paper
 3. If you are **Proposing A Transfer**:
+    1. Install the required software (on a Mac, only required the first time):
+    ```
+    $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+    $ brew install qrencode
+    ```
-    1. Create and print QR code with the destination address
+    2. Create and print QR code with the destination address
         1. On terminal
         ```
         $ qrencode -s 5 -o destination.png <ENTER_DESTINATION_ADDRESS>